innFactory-AI/mcp-daten-analyse/README.md

 ## Overview

-This MCP server exposes four tools for processing CSV files that use European number formatting and have a two-row header structure:
+This MCP server exposes six tools for processing CSV files with dataset management:

-1. **analyze_csv** - Analyze CSV structure and create TransformSpec
+1. **analyze_csv** - Analyze CSV structure and create named dataset
 2. **transform_csv** - Convert wide format to normalized long format
 3. **load_sqlite** - Import normalized data into SQLite database
 4. **query_sqlite** - Execute safe SELECT queries on the database
+5. **list_datasets** - List all available datasets and their status
+6. **delete_dataset** - Remove a dataset and all associated files

 ## CSV Format Expected